JasonLeeFrench/Guardian-Poll-Tweeter/README.md

 An app that [tweets](https://twitter.com/JasonLeeFrench/status/589488625550753792) Guardian polls.

-Pretty pointless after the election, but you have 17 days of sweet poll-tweeting action.
+Pretty pointless after the election, but you have ~~17~~ a few days of sweet poll-tweeting action.

 The image generated kinda looks something like this: